aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-save/save-in-the-open-xml-paper-specification-xps-format/document-features-supported-on-xps-export/_index.md

 ﻿---
-title: Document Features Supported on XPS Export
+title: Document Features Supported on XPS Export – Aspose.Words for Java
+articleTitle: Document Features Supported on XPS Export
+linktitle: Document Features Supported on XPS Export
 description: "Aspose.Words for Java allows you to work with document features supported when saving to XPS format."
 type: docs
 weight: 30